Support the Team

-- donated £25,000 to local good causes in 2019,
+- Donated £25,000 to local good causes in 2019,

-- gave £3000 to a local primary school to install a new PA system,
+- Gave £3000 to a local primary school to install a new PA system,

-- donated £40,000 for the refurbishment of the netball and tennis courts on New Street and,
+- Donated £40,000 for the refurbishment of the netball and tennis courts on New Street and,

-- each year, pays for donated musical instruments to be refurbished and given to disadvantaged young people, as well as providing teachers to help them learn to play.
+- Each year, pays for donated musical instruments to be refurbished and given to disadvantaged young people, as well as providing teachers to help them learn to play.

 Being an Ambassador is great fun and didn’t interfere with my enjoyment of the festival at all.
-I went, with friends and family, to see the bands I wanted to see but, wearing my hi-viz, I was available if anyone needed help or information.
+I went, with friends and family, to see the bands I wanted to see but, wearing my hi-vis, I was available if anyone needed help or information.
 In fact, for me, being an Ambassador enhanced my experience of the festival.
 It gave me the opportunity to meet all sorts of people I wouldn’t otherwise have spoken to, and there was a real feeling of camaraderie within the group and I can honestly say I’ve made new friends as a result.